 Large, scientifically-collected social data can help illustrate how young people across the globe participate in the government and politics of their country.
 The value of these large global datasets is that they can transcend partisan perspectives and narrow national focuses.

-Orb used its unique Listen and Learn toolkit to collected data in several different ways and examined it using modern, robust statistical analysis.
+Orb Media also used its unique Listen and Learn toolkit to collect data in several different ways and examined it using modern, robust statistical analysis.
 This enabled us to explore global trends, compare countries and age groups, and analyze the different factors at play.

-We worked with data owners to access the raw data behind dozens of large, scientifically-collected datasets.
-These included the European Social Survey (2002-2016), the Caucasus Barometer (2009-2017), The Americas Barometer (2004-2017), the Asian Barometer (2000-2016), the Afro barometer (2001-2016), The World Values Survey (1984-2014), the Eurobarometer (selected years 1980-2017), the USA’s General Social Survey (1980-2016), Canada’s General Social Survey (1985-2015).
+We worked with data owners to access the raw data behind dozens of datasets.
+These included the European Social Survey (2002-2016), the Caucasus Barometer (2008-2017), The Americas Barometer (2004-2017), the Asian Barometer (2000-2016), the Afro Barometer (2001-2016), The World Values Survey (1984-2014), the Eurobarometer (selected years 1980-2017), the USA’s General Social Survey (1980-2016), Canada’s General Social Survey (1985-2015).

 Data Viz #1